Elsayed-Mubarak/Notification-System/README.md

       - run docker-compose build
       - run docker-compose up

-      - now zookeeper-server should be running on port 2181
+      - make sure zookeeper-server should be running on port 2181
-      - now kafka-server1 should be running on port 9092
+      - make sure kafka-server1 should be running on port 9092

 Steps to Send a notification:
   - for specific user: